o1-labs-XT/mastermind-zkApp/README.md

   > Smart contracts are digital contracts stored on a blockchain that are automatically executed when predetermined terms and conditions are met.

-- zkApps are essentially smart contracts on the Mina blockchain that are executed when certain `preconditions` are met and can trigger updates to their on-chain state through zero-knowledge proofs.
+- zkApps are essentially smart contracts on the Mina blockchain that can undergo updates to their on-chain state through zero-knowledge proofs when certain `preconditions` are met.

 - Specifically, a zkApp is an account on the Mina blockchain with a verification key and 8 storage states that can be updated following the successful verification of zero-knowledge proofs.
 These proofs dictate the logic for how these states are updated.